 Learning Mentor Support

 Learning Mentor Support Positive Mental Health and Well-being Policy At Courthouse Green we are proud of the support we are able to offer to families.
 We have a team of four dedicated workers ensuring that we are able to overcome any barriers to learning.

-Where to contact if you are worried about the immediate safety of a child – Social Services, Coventry.
-You can also call in to school to discuss your concerns with Kate or Mrs Malam if you believe a child to be in immediate harm.
+Where to contact if you are worried about the immediate safety of a child –

+Children’s Social Care, Coventry - 02476 788555 (8.30am - 5pm) or 02476 832222 (5pm – 8.30am and weekends).
+You can also call in to school to discuss your concerns with Miss Halfpenny or Mrs Malam if you believe a child to be in immediate harm.
 The following agencies are able to offer support or information to families who may be experiencing difficulties, click on the logo to take you to the agency website:

 Gingerbread: We provide advice and practical support for single parents.
 Expert advisers answer our helpline, this website is packed full of useful information and we offer training too.
 We also campaign to improve the lives of all single parent families.
 And because we’re a national charity, it’s all free.

-Kidscape: Kidscape is committed to keeping children safe from abuse.
+Kidscape is committed to keeping children safe from abuse.
 Kidscape is the first charity in the UK established specifically to prevent bullying and child sexual abuse.
 Kidscape believes that protecting children from harm is key.

 Citizens Advice Bureau: Advice on your rights; debt; housing and other legal matters.